Inference in Unbalanced Panel Data Models with Interactive Fixed Effects: Other Related Estimators

-The properties of the minimum distance estimator are studied in \textcite{msw2018}, where the authors extend the random coefficient demand model of \textcite{blp1995} with interactive fixed effects to account for unobserved product-market specific heterogeneity, like advertisement.
-Under very similar assumptions as in \textcite{mw2017}, the authors show consistency and derive the asymptotic distribution of the minimum distance estimator.
-Because their estimator embeds the IFE estimator, we can apply the same algorithms and estimators studied in this article.
-Further, \textcite{lmw2012} use the same estimator to account for measurement errors in the dependent variable in dynamic interactive fixed effects models.
+The properties of the minimum distance estimator are studied in \textcite{msw2018}, where the authors extend the random coefficient demand model of \textcite{blp1995} to include interactive fixed effects, thereby accounting for unobserved product-market-specific heterogeneity, such as perceived utility from advertising at the product-market level.
+Under assumptions similar to those of \textcite{mw2017}, the authors establish consistency and derive the asymptotic distribution of the estimator. \textcite{lmw2012} apply the same estimator to address measurement error in the dependent variable of dynamic interactive fixed effects models. \underline{\textit{Nuclear Norm Regularized Estimator.}} \textcite{mw2026} show that the rank constraint on the factor structure renders the optimization problem nonconvex.
+They propose two alternative estimators based on a convex relaxation of this constraint.
+The nuclear norm minimizing estimator was already presented in \eqref{eq:nnm_estimator}; the second estimator uses nuclear norm regularization. \textcite{mw2026} establish consistency for both estimators, but only at the rate $\sqrt{\min(N, T)}$.
+To recover the properties of the IFE estimator, they suggest estimating the number of factors from $\mathcal{P}_{\mathcal{D}}^{\phantom{\perp}}(\boldsymbol{\Gamma}(\hat{\boldsymbol{\beta}}^{\star}))$ and then applying an iterative post-estimation routine.
+After a finite number of iterations, the estimator attains the same limiting distribution as the IFE estimator.